JustineKay/BMLPVideoArchiver/README.md

 ###Basic Functionalities
 * Tap twice anywhere on camera view to begin recording
 * Video will automatically be saved to user's photo album and uploaded to user's Google Drive account after 30 seconds
-* Camera will automatically continue recording and uploading in 30 second intervals
+* Camera will automatically continue recording and a new file will be saved and uploaded every 30 seconds
 * Tap the stop button to end the recording session and save/upload the final portion of the recording
-* If the app is sent to the background, audio recording will begin
+* If the app is sent to the background while recording video, the video session is ended and audio recording will begin
-* Audio recording will be uploaded in the same 30 second intervals
+* Audio recording will continue while .m4a files are saved and uploaded every 30 seconds
-* Audio recording will continue until the app is brought back to the foreground at which time the session is ended
+* When the app is brought back to the foreground the audio session is ended
 * A "BMLP Video Archiver Files" folder is created the first time you upload a file
 * A dated folder is created within the "BMLP Video Archiver Files" folder, to organize the uploaded files by date